atom/node-keytar/README.md

 [![Build
 Status](https://travis-ci.org/atom/node-keytar.svg?branch=master)](https://travis-ci.org/atom/node-keytar)

 A native Node module to get, add, replace, and delete passwords in system's keychain.
-On OS X the passwords are managed by the Keychain, on Linux they are managed by the Secret Service API/libsecret, and on Windows they are managed by Credential Vault.
+On macOS the passwords are managed by the Keychain, on Linux they are managed by the Secret Service API/libsecret, and on Windows they are managed by Credential Vault.

 ## Installing